jpmckinney/pupa-ruby/README.md

 ## Usage

 You can scrape any sort of data with Pupa.rb using your own models.
 You can also use Pupa.rb to scrape people, organizations, memberships and posts according to the [Popolo](http://www.popoloproject.com/) open government data specification.
-This gem is up-to-date with Popolo's 2014-05-09 version, but omits the Motion, VoteEvent, Count, Vote and Area classes.
+This gem is up-to-date with Popolo's 2014-10-28 version.

 The [cat.rb](http://opennorth.github.io/pupa-ruby/docs/cat.html) example shows you how to: